Interview with Dan Maurer

 Daniel has also written to create children’s curriculum for Sparkhouse and Amicus Publishing.
 He keeps the blog Transformation is Real, sharing stories of personal transformation.
 He enjoys gardening, writing, reading, walking his dog, serving as slave to his cats, and playing with his boys.
 Daniel lives in Saint Paul, Minnesota with his wife, Carol, and his family.

-Conversation with Dan Maurer
+Interview with Dan Maurer

 'Writing is the only art where the canvas stands ready for the brush and paint - in the mind of your reader.'